HomeDescription of jurisdictionsCyprus Company Registration

 Sending of documents

-Nominee services (director, shareholder, secretary – residents of Cyprus), issue of power of attorney with Apostille
+Nominee services (director, shareholder – residents of Cyprus), issue of power of attorney with Apostille

 Total cost of registration 3500 5150